In this page

 The statistics provide numbers of transactions in a particular year.
 That means:

-- the data relate to property that has changed hands during that year and should not be mistaken for a count of the entire stock of residential and non-residential property in any given area
+- the data relate to property that has changed hands during that year and should not be mistaken for a count of all residential and non-residential property in any given area

-- with only 3 years’ worth of data, we cannot yet tell if transactions that take place in any given year are representative of the overall stock of property for each area.
+- with only 4 years’ worth of data, we cannot currently tell if these transactions are representative of the overall stock of property for each area.
 In short, any given year’s transactions may not be an unbiased sample of that overall stock

-We can also analyse which types of transactions take place in each area and note, for example, that there are different profiles for residential and non-residential transactions across individual local authorities in Wales.
+We can also analyse which types of transactions take place in each area.
+For example, there are different patterns for residential and non-residential transactions across individual local authorities in Wales.

-By relating residential transactions with sources that estimate the stock of residential property, such as the number of council tax dwellings (local authority data) or council tax stock of properties data (Valuation Office Agency), we can also identify areas where, for example, there are comparatively more transactions.
+By relating residential transactions with sources that estimate the stock of residential property, such as the number of council tax dwellings (local authority data) or council tax stock of properties data (Valuation Office Agency), we can also identify areas where, for example, there are comparatively more transactions than the average.

 Higher residential rates of LTT: charges and when it applies

-There are several reasons why the higher rates of tax applies depending on whether the buyer is an individual(s) or a company.
-The 3 main reasons are:
+There are multiple reasons why the higher rates of tax apply but the 3 main reasons are:

 - movement of property between different parts of the same group of companies